libhal/libhal.github.io/mkdocs/contributor_guide/style.md

 ### S.3.4 Documentation

 Every public API must be documented with Doxygen-style comments.
-This is enforced by the `doxygen-check` pre-commit hook — undocumented public APIs will fail CI.
+This is enforced by the `doxygen-check` pre-commit hook, undocumented public APIs will fail CI.

 ```cpp